hermansochi/pet.loc/docs/AuthUseCases.md

 ## Use case:

 1. Sign up by email:
-	a) Request registration.
+	1. Request registration.
-	b) Confirm by token
+	2. Confirm by token

 2. Reset password
-	a) Request via email
+	1. Request via email
-	b) Reset password.
+	2. Reset password.
 Reset only if token is not expired!

 3. Change email (?)
-  a) Request
+  1. Request
-	b) Confirm via confirmation email to old address.
+	2. Confirm via confirmation email to old address.

 4. Change role (only for admin)